vipulnaik/diet-exercise-health/notes/2024-exercise-tracker.md

 On 2024-02-11, I jogged only 1.1 miles and walked back the remaining 0.9 miles, rather than the usual split that involves at least 1.25 miles of jogging.

+## 2024-02-14: skipped exercise due to rain

+On 2024-02-14, I skipped exercise due to rain.
+I did, however, do hand gripper exercises.